The Hunter is recognised as the leading regional economy in NSW and the government is making significant infrastructure investments in the region.

 The draft Hunter Region Special Infrastructure Contribution (SIC) determination proposes to seek a contribution from developers for new development on previously undeveloped land.
 The contribution will go towards ongoing investment across the Hunter including more roads, schools, health and emergency services.

-The draft Hunter Region SIC proposed approach was exhibited from 15 December 2017 to 28 February 2018 and the next step is to exhibit the draft SIC determination.
+The draft Hunter Region SIC proposed approach was exhibited from 15 December 2017 to 28 February 2018 and the draft SIC determination, direction and order was exhibited on 14 January 2019.

 An overview of the proposed Hunter Region SIC is in Frequently asked questions.